SiFli SDK RF Test Guide

 BLE DTM test topology

-The DUT and the comprehensive tester are connected over serial; the tester sends HCI commands to drive the DUT into TX/RX.
-The RF test tool on the PC controls both the DUT’s and the tester’s transmit/receive at the same time.
+The DUT and the tester are connected over UART; the tester sends HCI commands to drive the DUT into TX/RX, while the RF test tool on the PC controls the TX/RX of both the DUT and the tester.

 Option